About Fort Leonard Wood

-The Fort Leonard Wood campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The Fort Leonard Wood location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 Columbia College-Fort Leonard Wood was established in 1974 to serve the military population and their families on the base and surrounding communities.
 Today it continues to serve civilian and military adult learners in the area.

 Columbia College-Fort Leonard Wood is part of Columbia College's network of nationwide campuses.
 The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.